Why Is My Vinyl Siding Wavy?

 Photos: Steve Dunning / iStock / Getty Images Plus / Getty Images, ScottNodine / iStock / Getty Images Plus / Getty Images, khemfoto / iStock / Getty Images Plus / Getty Images, Robin Gentry / iStock / Getty Images Plus / Getty Images

-Why is my vinyl siding wavy on a dark house?
-When choosing siding based on aesthetic preferences, many homeowners don't realize that darker vinyl siding is actually more susceptible to becoming wavy compared to lighter options.
-The reason why comes down to the simple fact that darker colors absorb more heat than lighter colors.
-In fact, it's not uncommon for homeowners to suddenly notice warping after painting light-colored vinyl siding a darker shade.
-If you notice that vinyl siding is melting, the likely cause is something called solar distortion that is caused by sunlight being magnified as it's reflected off of energy-efficient windows.
+When choosing siding based on aesthetic preferences, many homeowners don't realize that darker vinyl siding is actually more susceptible to becoming wavy compared to lighter options because it absorbs more sunlight.
+If you notice that vinyl siding looks like is melting, and it’s not near a barbecue or another source of fire, the likely cause is damage from intense sunlight.
+You may be experiencing something called solar distortion, which is caused by sunlight being magnified as it's reflected off of energy-efficient windows.

 4. Your Foundation Shifted